 The architecture of the temple is believed to be about 800 years old.
 It is said that the architecture that is used in Bhimakali Temple cannot be seen anywhere in the hill state.
 It is a unique mixture of Hindu and Buddhist style architectures.
 It is also one of the great examples of tower topology construction

-Shri Narsingh.
-When you are visiting the Shri Narsingh temple, you will be absolutely mesmerized with the architecture of the place.
+When you are visiting the Shri Narsingh temple, you will be absolutely mesmerized by the architecture of the place.
 The contouring that fills up with sharply cut sculptures is a real masterpiece.
 Amazing work!

-Darshan and Offerings.
 People gather in large numbers to get the darshan of the deity.
-They also make offerings which include sweets, milk, and coins.
+They also make offerings that include sweets, milk, and coins.

-The one-of-a-kind Bhimakali Temple is the year-round-visited temple.
+The one-of-a-kind Bhimakali Temple is a year-round-visited temple.
 But since you also need to enjoy the weather of Himachal Pradesh, choosing the months of October and November will be a perfect choice.